 “I’m so sorry,” mutters Reisig.
 “It’s all my fault, isn’t it?
 I outta have kept my yap shut.”

 “Oh!” shrieks Dru.
 “I could strangle that man.
 I could just strangle him!
 It’s not your fault!
 Nothing’s your fault.
 You stop that right now!
 You are a good, sweet boy who means everybody well.”

 “I’m a stupid, filthy, worthless varment.2 Dag’s exact words.
 My former master called me similar.
 Two for two, it must be so.”

 Now Sly explodes.
 “You are not stupid!
 You are not worthless!
 You may be filthy, but that ends today.”

 “Damn him!
 Damn them!”
 Dru, apprised of Dag’s ugly remark, tramples Magda’s herb patch in her fury.

 “I’ll be blamed for that as well,” moans Reisig.

 “Keep out of sight, orders Dru.
 “We have business upstairs.
 I’ll come for you in a few hours.
 This afternoon, my sweetheart, you get the scrub I’ve promised you.”

-- For you doubters: cinnamon was known in Europe for hundreds of years, but the source had not been identified.
-When the Sieur de Joinville accompanied his king to Egypt on crusade in 1248, he reported – and believed – what he had been told: that cinnamon was fished up in nets from the Nile out at the edge of the world (i.e., Ethiopia).
-After the Portuguese found it in Ceylon around 1518, it was imported into Europe in something approaching quantities, though very few at the time were able to enjoy the costly commodity, most certainly not rats.
+- Cinnamon was known in Europe for hundreds of years, but the source had not been identified.
+When the Sieur de Joinville accompanied his king to Egypt in 1248, he reported – and believed – what he had been told: that cinnamon was fished up in nets from the Nile out in Ethiopia.
+After the Portuguese found it in Ceylon around 1518, it was imported into Europe in quantities, though very few were able to enjoy the costly commodity.

 - Alternative spelling: varmint.
 Widely believed to be a term of the American frontier, it is found in Middle English, was used as early as 1539.
 It is a variation of vermin.